 As a young child Avelinda Garcia was encouraged by her mother to design costumes and clothing.
-Needless to say, a love affair with rhinestones, sequin and chiffon blossomed.
+Needless to say, a love affair with crystals, sequin and chiffon blossomed.
 She was destined to work in fashion.

 Miss Garcia's college education began at the University of California-Davis where she earned a degree in Design with an emphasis in Textiles & Clothing.
 The programs curricula involved designing and sewing clothes, weaving fabrics, performing laboratory experiments on textiles, conducting branding case studies and producing student-run fashion shows.
 Avelinda's job as a graphic artist at the school newspaper sparked a continued desire to work for a magazine.
 The yearning to become a fashion editor lead her to New York City where she continued her education at the Fashion Institute of Technology in Fashion Merchandising Management.